 What do physiatrists treat?

-Specialty in both chronic and acute injuries and disorders of the bone and soft tissue of the back and neck.
+Specialty in chronic and acute disorders of the back and neck.

 Specialty in various pain treatment methods, including injections.

-Specialty in treating cerebral injuries, including traumatic brain injuries and strokes.
+Specialty in treating cerebral injuries, including brain trauma and stroke.

 Spinal Cord Injury: